nf-core/phaseimpute/docs/usage.md

 ## Samplesheet genetic map

 To improve imputation quality, you can optionally provide a genetic map.
-This allows the software to better estimate recombination rates across each chromosome.
+This allows all imputation and phasing softwares used in `nf-core/phaseimpute` to better estimate recombination rates across each chromosome.
+These genetic maps can be obtained from public resources such as the [HapMap Project](https://ftp.ncbi.nlm.nih.gov/hapmap/recombination/latest/rates/), some imputation softwares like [`BEAGLE5`](https://bochet.gcc.biostat.washington.edu/beagle/genetic_maps/) or directly from scientific publications (e.g. for dogs: [Auton et al. 2013](https://github.com/auton1/dog_recomb)).
 Use the `--map` parameter to specify the location of the genetic map file.
 The file must be a comma-separated table with at least two columns and a header row, as shown below:

 ```bash
 --map '[path to samplesheet file]'